liviogueraa/FootballEventData/README.md

 Currently, the `report/` folder contains two finalized and very opposite examples of these network resilience outputs, complete with my personal match analyst insights on Éver Banega (Sevilla FC) and Lucas Biglia (AC Milan) impacts on their respective teams.

+_Every idea and design choice in this project is entirely personal and the result of my own independent work, generative AI was used to help in coding_

 ---

 ## 📂 Project Structure